Learn

 The value of AI in genomics is not hype or branding.
 It solves specific, measurable problems that manual curation cannot address at scale.

-Pattern Recognition Across 3,550+ PRS Models
+Pattern Recognition Across 300+ Curated PRS Scores

 Pharmacogenomics with Star Allele Calling